 Small Business Bankruptcy

 If you are a Wisconsin small business owner who is facing more debt than you know what to do with, you may be afraid that you are going to lose your assets.
 Many small business owners are suffering as a result of the difficult economy and are in the same boat you are.
 Getting the help that you need rather than ignoring the problem is the key to making it better.
 One of your options is a small business Bankruptcy.

 Chapter 11 Bankruptcy Basics

-A Chapter 11 reorganization bankruptcy is designed for Wisconsin small businesses throught the Milwaukee, Green Bay, Sheboygan and Wausau areas.
+A Chapter 11 reorganization Bankruptcy is designed for Wisconsin small businesses throughout the Milwaukee, Green Bay, Sheboygan, Racine, Fond du Lac, Manitowoc, Oshkosh, Appleton and West Bend areas.
 It may also be utilized by individuals that have a large number of assets and debt.
-The small business bankruptcy lawyers at the Law Office of Richard A. Check, S.C., can help you determine if this is the right option for your particular situation.
-While bankruptcy is a complex issue, this type of bankruptcy basically allows a company to stay open or functional with a court-approved repayment plan set in place.
+The small business Bankruptcy Lawyers at the Law Office of Richard A. Check, S.C., can help you determine if this is the right option for your particular situation.
+While Bankruptcy is a complex issue, this type of Bankruptcy basically allows a company to stay open or functional with a court-approved repayment plan set in place.